 An automated process runs daily on the system server to update learner engagement data and create the daily or weekly .csv file for you to download.
-Links to the .csv files are available on the Instructor Dashboard.
+Links to the .csv files are available in the LMS from the instructor dashboard.